Self-reliant India: PM Modi emphasises on India's five pillars

 - Demand, whereby the strength of our demand and supply chain should be utilized to full capacity.

-He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfill, the demand.
+He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfil, the demand.

 The Prime Minister announced a special economic package and gave a clarion call for Atmanirbhar Bharat.